 Students on a leave of absence are not considered registered Columbia students and do not have access to University facilities.
+Students who are on leave are considered affiliates of the University and are expected to abide by all University Policies.
 An approved leave of absence is entered on a student's permanent academic record.
 If a leave of absence is requested during an ongoing term, once the leave of absence is processed by the Office of Advising, courses and grades for the courses in progress are expunged from the student's record.